Companioning for fertility

 How do I know if this is right for me?

-Companioning for fertility may be right for you if you’re on the road of fertility, and longing for a space where you don't have to explain or hold it all together
+Companioning for fertility may be right for you if you’re longing for a space where you don't have to explain or hold it all together.

 • You may just be starting to reach out for medical support, considering fertility treatment like IUI or IVF, or have experienced many months or years of ART (artificial reproductive technology) treatment.